decredcommunity/guidelines/proposals.md

 ## About

 This document evolved from a 2019 [comment](https://github.com/decred/dcrdocs/issues/848#issuecomment-471795670) when discussing [Proposal Guidelines](https://docs.decred.org/governance/politeia/proposal-guidelines/) page of the main documentation website.
 When the list got bigger I moved it to a separate document in my personal [notes](https://github.com/xaur/notes) repo.
-Over the year it has grown to a point where it can help more people and I moved it to [decredcommunity/guidelines](https://github.com/decredcommunity/guidelines) repo.
+Over the year it has grown to a point where it can help more people and I moved it to this [decredcommunity/guidelines](https://github.com/decredcommunity/guidelines) repo.